Get stories and expert advice on all things related to college and parenting.

 It's one thing to talk with your college student about healthy relationships and sex.
 However, you should also give them the resources needed to succeed.
 Show them where to buy condoms, including gas stations, pharmacies and grocery stores.
 They can also shop for protection online.

-Be open to talking about sexuality and how some people identify as gay, trans, non-binary, etc. Encourage your college student to join groups that support differences and welcome everyone.
+Be open to talking about sexuality and and gender identity with your student.
+Identity is evolving for many individuals at this age.
+Encourage them to join campus groups that support differences and welcome everyone.

 In a healthy relationship, each person respects the other's space and privacy.
 We're all human, and we all need a little alone time.
-However, when you're in a new relationship and the butterfly feelings are fresh, it can be hard to think clearly.
+However, when you're in a new relationship, it can be hard to think clearly.

 Teach your student to recognize some red flag behaviors, both in others and in themselves.
 For example, cell phones connect us 24/7.
 Young people who are able to use their tech to constantly text, call and keep track of their friends will admit that this culture often creates significant stress and it can give dating partners the ability to be emotionally controlling and even abusive.